Buying Prints, Books and Gift Vouchers FAQs

 Other options are available, give us the frame size you wish to use and we will take it from there.

 The largest photograph that I can print in my darkroom is roughly 60 x 50 cm (24 x 20 inches), the image size is usually around 56 x 46cm after allowing for holding the paper flat in the darkroom.
 These are available as the 70 x 50cm and 70 x 70cm prints.
 This is the size of the image and window matt.
 They are also standard off-the-shelf frame sizes.
-Throughout most of this site, the sizes quoted for Original Prints refer to the size including the window matt and is the frame size needed for the print as supplied.
+Throughout most of this site, the sizes quoted for Original Prints refer to the size including the window matt and are the frame size needed for the print as supplied.

 100 x 50 cm, image size 100 x 50 cm